-Thank you to Jonas Nicklas for Capybara, a big step forward in browser simulation and acceptance testing.
+Thank you to Jonas Nicklas for Capybara, an intuitive browser simulation framework.

 Thank you to KDE, Apple, Google, Trolltech, and Nokia for Webkit and QtWebKit, which enabled our capybara-webkit.

-Thank you to Bill Joy, Bram Moolenaar, and Tim Pope for making and improving Vim, our beloved text editor.
+Thank you to Bill Joy, Bram Moolenaar, and Tim Pope for making and improving Vim, our preferred text editor since forever.